-- Only insiders who are members of Alcoholics Anonymous as defined by our Third Tradition should hold positions of responsibility on an Inside Meeting Steering Committee, and those positions should be rotated on a regular basis. - 3.
+- In those facilities where the inside members will be confined for long periods, they should be informed about the advantages of electing a Steering Committee from among their own members, and how best to hold their own meetings when circumstances prohibit the outside members from entering the facility. - Only insiders who are members of Alcoholics Anonymous as defined by our Third Tradition should hold positions of responsibility on an Inside Meeting Steering Committee, and those positions should be rotated on a regular basis. - 3.
 The H&I Facility Coordinator and Meeting Volunteers are the most qualified to conduct a productive A.A. meeting for the following reasons: - a.
-They are more knowledgeable about the provisions of this Policy - b.
-They are familiar with the approved A.A. literature and what is available for distribution. - c.
-They are better able to resolve problems in coordination with the Facility Staff - d.
+They are more knowledgeable about the provisions of this Policy. - b.
+They are familiar with the approved A.A. literature and what is available for distribution. - They are better able to resolve problems in coordination with the Facility Staff. - d.
 They can better promote unity among the patient/inmate members. - e.
 They can share the experience of sobriety while maintaining their freedom.